srsiyengar/plakshaprog/Faq.md

 **What if I am unable to make it to a class?**

 It is important that you dont miss the class.
-We expect 100% attendance and we incentivise you to come to the class by providing you with the performance points.
+We expect 100% attendance and we incentivise you to come to the class by rewarding you with the performance points.

 **I wasn't keeping well and I couldn't manage to attend the class.
 Can I please not lose my _PP_ ?**